 RX 550 is the starting point of the RX series of AMD.
 It’s based on the latest Polaris architecture and is made for the gamers who are really on a very tight budget.
 People who want to invest $300 in a gaming PC that can run games at 1080p can now have their dreams come true.
-For around $100, this card is what a $250-$300 gaming build needs.
+For less than $100, this card is what a $250-$300 gaming build needs.

 It has two versions: one is 2gb and the other is 4gb which is a little expensive.
 I don’t recommend going with a 4gb version because at that price you can buy a better graphics card which is RX 560.
 But the 2gb version of this card is ideal for people who just want to start gaming at 1080p.
 If you don’t mind medium settings and some aliasing in the games, then this one is the best thing to go with.

 It doesn’t have a PCI connector, so it will draw the power from the motherboard PCI-Ex16 slot and will make your PC much power efficient also making your expense lower by not needing a hefty power supply.
 You can run it on a cheap power supply easily but I still recommend going at least with a 400 Watts power supply from EVGA or Cooler Master.

 This card runs on 128-bit memory interface, has core clock above 1100Mhz and can be overclocked more than 1200Mhz.
-It can run all the latest games on medium settings at 1080p with 40+fps but it can run some games on high settings with 50+ fps like GTA V, Bioshock Infinite and Battlefield 4.
+It can run all the latest games on medium settings at 1080p with 30-40fps but it can run some games on medium-high settings with 40+ fps like GTA V, Overwatch, Fortnite etc..
 This card is not meant for too much graphical intensive games like The Witcher 3 or Mass effect but you can surely run those at 1080p medium settings with constant 30+fps or even more.
 For me at a budget of $300 for a gaming PC, I would not mind playing at 40fps on medium settings.
-It will still be smoother than a lot of games on PS4.

 Gigabyte GT 1030 OC 2GB